-Yum cha begins with ordering the table’s favourite tea to go with all the food: PuEr, Jasmine, and Tieguanyin are some of the most popular options.
+Yum cha begins with ordering the table’s favorite tea to go with all the food: PuEr, Jasmine, and Tieguanyin are some of the most popular options.
 Here is our selection of some of the best places to head to for yum cha in Macau.
 Do bear in mind to always book a table and earlier than you might be used to because some of the best yum cha items might be finished if you head there after 1:30pm.

 The Plaza Restaurant